 New Jersey state temporary disability does not make claims payments while you are receiving unemployment compensation.
 However, there are several scenarios where both may be payable in sequence.
 If your disability begins more than fourteen days after leaving your job, you may be eligible for NJ disability during unemployment.
 You must meet many of the TDI requirements in order to be eligible: under the care of a physician, minimum amount of pay, etc.

 Disabled workers sometimes lose their jobs.
 When the time comes to return to work, they find that their employer has moved on.
 They filled the job, and nothing is available.
 Both federal and NJ state family leave laws provide limited job protections for some workers.
 Workers in small businesses have no job protections, and those with longer disabilities may outlast the length of the job-protected leave.
 Unemployment insurance compensation may be payable once a worker is physically able to work.

 Applying for NJ TDI Benefits

 You do not have to fill out an application to enroll in the program.
 Qualified workers are automatically enrolled.
-However, there is paperwork that must be completed in the event of a claim.
+However, disabled workers must complete paperwork in the event of a claim.
 People who purchased a private policy to increase income replacement can apply for benefits by filing a claim with their carrier.

-New Jersey temporary disability claim form DS-1 needs to be completed to start your claim.
+Complete the New Jersey temporary disability claim form DS-1 to start your claim.
 The claim form needs to be completed by you, your employer, and your doctor.
 Follow instructions carefully to avoid any delays.
 Mail the form within thirty days of the start of your disability.

 Contact Phone Number

-If you have specific questions about your claim, or need on update on claims status, you can contact the Customer Service Information Center at this contact phone number: (609) 292 – 7060.
-General information is available in English and Spanish 24 hours a day and claim specific information is available during normal business hours via an automated telephone system.
+If you have specific questions about your claim or need on update on claims status, you can contact the Customer Service Information Center at this contact phone number: (609) 292 – 7060.
+General information is available in English and Spanish 24 hours a day and the claim-specific information is available during normal business hours via an automated telephone system.